Category: Course / Workshop

-Target Audience: Up to 24 students who are expected to have coding/scripting skills and some familiarity with Python programming, with no necessary prior experience with machine learning or deep learning techniques.
-Students are strongly encouraged to bring their own microscopy datasets to work on during the project phase.
+Target Audience: Up to 20 participants who are expected to have coding/scripting skills and some familiarity with Python programming, with no necessary prior experience with machine learning or deep learning techniques.
+Participants are strongly encouraged to bring their own microscopy datasets to work on during the project phase.

 AIM OF THE COURSE